vorsyybl/IBM_Labs/README.md

         <h2>Using common Python libraries to manipulate and visualize data.</h2>
             <h4>A box plot illustrates whether or not homes with a waterfront cost more.</h4>
                 <img src='https://github.com/vorsyybl/IBM_Labs/blob/main/pandas/box.png'></img>
+            <h4>Using BeautifulSoup and Pandas, GameStop revenue data was scraped, and loaded into Python                  using Pandas</h4>
         <h2>Using SQL queries to select rows based on conditions.</h2>
             <h3></h3>
     </body>